Fairness and Bias in Multimodal AI: A Survey: Acknowledgements

 \section{Acknowledgements}

-This work is funded by the EU HumaneAI Project.
+This work is supported by the European Commission-funded project "Humane AI: Toward AI Systems That Augment and Empower Humans by Understanding Us, Our Society and the World Around Us."
+The authors wish to thank our colleagues at the \textit{Responsible Artificial Intelligence Group at Umeå University}.
 The work is partially supported by the Wallenberg AI, Autonomous Systems and Software Program (WASP), funded by the Knut and Alice Wallenberg Foundation and counterpart funding from Luleå University of Technology (LTU).